-The Behaviour Ladders below (both pupils and staff guides) identify what sanctions are applied at different stages.
+The Behaviour Ladder below identifies what sanctions are applied at different stages.

-Pupil Behaviour Ladder Guide
+Behaviour Ladder Guide

-Pre-Stage 1: Reminder of Expectations 1 Verbal Warning Low-level disruption Swinging on chair, calling out, answering back or disrupting the learning of others Lack of respect for school property 2 We will not speak with home 5-minute reflection We will not speak with home Y4-6 lose behaviour point Continuing low-level disruption You have not responded to your verbal warning 3 10-minute reflection We might need to speak with home Inappropriate behaviour or language that was unintended Swearing (with no understanding of meaning), any form of discrimination Low-level physical contact Pushing to get somewhere Irritating physical contact e.g. tapping someone repeatedly Deliberate damage to school property or resources 4 Move to another class + 10-minute reflection We will speak with home If it's your third 10-minute reflection in 1 week Physical contact but you didn't mean to hurt the other person e.g. Pushing to the front and someone falls over Damage to school property or resources that cannot be easily fixed e.g. sawing the table with a ruler, graffiti Refusal to follow an adult's instructions 5 Visit to Phase Leader or FLT member NOTE: minimum sanction is missing of next break/lunch We will speak with home Intentional inappropriate behaviour or use of language Swearing or any form of discrimination Physical violence that intentionally causes harm Punching, kicking, fighting, push and/or pulling with deliberate force Lasting damage to school building, property or resources IT equipment, windows etc 6 Visit to Mr Hurst, Mrs Robinson or Miss Grimshaw We will speak with home After two visits to the Phase Leader in 1 week 7 Visit to Headteacher We will speak with home Further red or amber incidents even after visiting Mr Hurst, Mrs Robinson or Miss Grimshaw
+Pre-Stage 1: Reminder of Expectations 1 Verbal Warning No call home Low-level disruption Swinging on chair, calling out, answering back or disrupting the learning of others Lack of respect for school property 2 5-minute reflection No call home KS2- lose behaviour point Continuing low-level disruption You have not responded to your verbal warning 3 10-minute reflection We might need to call home Inappropriate behaviour or language that was unintended Swearing (with no understanding of meaning), any form of discrimination Low-level physical contact Pushing to get somewhere Irritating physical contact e.g. tapping someone repeatedly Disrespect shown towards an adult e.g. answering back, not following an adult's instructions etc. Continuation of previous behaviours without improvement 4 Move to another class for 10-minute reflection Or spend some time with Mrs Kellett We will call home Physical contact but you didn't mean to hurt the other person e.g. Pushing to the front and someone falls over Deliberate damage to property or resources Continuation of previous behaviours without improvement 5 Visit to Mrs Hooton/ Mrs Carr/ Mrs Livermore/ Mrs Robinson/ Mr Handley NOTE: minimum sanction is missing of next break/lunch We will call home If there are repeated 10-minute reflections in consecutive weeks If it's your third consecutive 10-minute reflection Intentional inappropriate behaviour or use of language Swearing or inciting violence Physical violence that intentionally causes harm Punching, kicking, fighting, push and/or pulling with deliberate force Lasting damage to building, property or resources IT equipment, windows etc 6 2nd Visit to Mr Hurst or Mrs Robinson We will call home After two visits to Mrs Hooton/ Mrs Carr/ Mrs Livermore/ Ms Robinson or Mr Handley Extreme case of physical violence Any form of discrimination 7 Visit to Headteacher We will call home Further Stage 5 or 6 incidents even after visiting Mr Hurst or Ms Robinson